An anal fissure is a small split or tear in the thin moist tissue (mucosa) lining the lower rectum (anus).

 Signs and tests

-Most fissures heal on their own and do not require treatment, aside from good diaper hygiene in babies.
+Most fissures heal on their own and do not need treatment.

-- Numbing cream, if pain interferes with normal bowel movement
+- Numbing cream, if pain interferes with normal bowel movements

 If the anal fissues do not go away with home care methods, treatment may involve: